gvwilson/thirdbit/src/fiction/santas/index.md

 "Gran-Granna?"
 Finner finally managed.
 Even as he said it he belatedly realized that the elf wasn't his great-grandmother.
-They were too tall and didn't have nearly enough wrinkles on their face,[^wrinkles-face] though they *did* have an impressive scar on one cheek.
+She was too tall and didn't have nearly enough wrinkles on her face,[^wrinkles-face] though they *did* have an impressive scar on one cheek.
 Plus,
-even if the jingly bells on their hat were stuffed with yarn to muffle them, they were clearly an elf, not a santa.
+even if the jingly bells on her hat were stuffed with yarn to muffle them, she was clearly an elf, not a santa.

 [^wrinkles-face]: Old people don't actually have more wrinkles than young ones: young people's skin just hasn't had enough practice wrinkling to do it all the time.
 By the time you have smiled or frowned as often as someone like Gran-Granna Tumbly, your wrinkles are like a weight lifter's biceps.
 Some cultures regard strongly-defined wrinkles as a sign of virtue, and have specialized gyms where people wiggle their eyebrows or smirk over and over while a personal trainer urges them on.

-"Captain Snood, actually," the elderly elf said in a clipped voice.
+"Captain Snood, actually," the elf said in a clipped voice.
 "And you must be Finbar."

 "It's Finner,"